George Hunt (ethnologist): Ethnologist

 Hunt's long collaboration with Franz Boas, an American anthropologist, began in 1886 when Boas first visited the Kwakwaka'wakw as part of the Jesup Expedition.
 Hunt acted as his interpreter and served to describe and help him understand the culture and its practices.
 They continued to work together and later Boas taught Hunt to write the Kwak'wala language, to record oral histories and other cultural material.
 Boas credited Hunt as co-author in Kwakiutl Texts, second series (1906), one of the numerous volumes published into the 1930s in relation to the work of the Jesup expedition.

 Boas and Hunt worked to organize and create an exhibit of Kwakiutl and other Native Americans of the Pacific Northwest at the 1893 World Columbian Exposition in Chicago.
 Hunt collected hundreds of objects for the fair, including a house and a number of carved poles.
 He travelled to Chicago in April 1893 with a group of 17 Kwakiutl Indians from Fort Rupert, British Columbia.
 They re-created a village on the fairgrounds, where the Kwakiutl lived during the period of the fair and "demonstrated their ceremonial dances, arts and other traditions.
 For the 'performers' it was an opportunity to perform songs and dances that had been banned by Canadian government officials.
 After the Exposition, most of the objects from the exhibit were donated to the Field Museum, where many still can be seen on display today."

 Hunt was later instrumental in the purchase of the Yuquot Whalers' Shrine in 1904, an object that has since been of some controversy in recent decades.
 The Yuquot have tried to reclaim this work.

 Over the years Hunt wrote as much as ten thousand pages of ethnological description for Boas.
 This work covered every aspect of Kwakwaka'wakw culture, including potlatch ceremonies in which Hunt participated.
 When Boas received texts collected from other speakers, he sent the transcriptions to Hunt to look over, remarking in a 1931 letter, "In some cases, I can guess what is wrong but I had rather have you correct it than use my own uncertain knowledge of Kwakiutl."

+Hunt's manuscripts are held by the Rare Book & Manuscript Library, Columbia University, NY.
+The Hunt/Boas correspondence is found at the American Philosophical Society in Philadelphia.